How the hunt for COVID-19's origin became a twisted, confusing mess

 As the only truly scaly mammal on the planet, the slender, ant-eating pangolin is both cute and curious.
 It's one of the world's most trafficked creatures, hunted for both scales and meat, yet we know little about how it lives.

 In February, the pangolin became the first convincing suspect in the hunt for an intermediate host.
-Previous research had shown that a shipment of sick pangolins, smuggled into China from southeast Asia in 2017 and 2018, were suffering from a SARS-like coronavirus.
+Previous research had shown that a shipment of sick pangolins, smuggled into China from southeast Asia in March 2019, were suffering from a SARS-like coronavirus.
 One specific genetic fragment of this virus was similar to that seen in SARS-CoV-2.
 Such a match, scientists said, made the pangolin a "probable origin" of the pandemic.

 Yet the enigmatic and unusual creature, so hurt by the illegal wildlife trade, became embroiled in the origin story.
 "Back in February to at least June last year, people were batshit crazy about pangolins," says Alina Chan, a molecular biologist at the Broad Institute of Harvard and MIT, and a vocal proponent of investigating the lab leak theory.

-Three scientific papers in prestigious journals Nature and Current Biology discussed the pangolin theories in February.
-It's true the coronaviruses isolated from pangolins show similarities with both RaTG13 and SARS-CoV-2, leading researchers to posit a bat virus and pangolin virus may have swapped genetic material some time ago in a process called "recombination" and this may have given rise to the novel coronavirus.
+Three scientific papers in the prestigious journals Nature and Current Biology discussed the pangolin theories in February.
+It's true the coronaviruses isolated from pangolins show similarities to both RaTG13 and SARS-CoV-2, leading researchers to posit a bat virus and pangolin virus may have swapped genetic material some time ago in a process called recombination, and this may have given rise to the novel coronavirus.
 This has since been billed as unlikely.

 Any continued focus on the pangolin, Frutos notes, risks misleading investigations into the origins of the disease.
 But he also says, even discounting the pangolin's relevance, we may be looking at the emergence of COVID-19 from the wrong angle.

-Note: Correction: A previous version of this article said there were 9 cases of SARS during the 2004 "leak" -- there were 11.
-Thanks to Gilles Demaneuf for the tip.
-The shipment of smuggled pangolins is from March 2019, not 2017 and 2018.